-Last Friday, April 7th, was World Health Day.
-The World Health Organization (WHO) used this date to launch a one-year global campaign, Depression – Let’s Talk, to help people with mental health issues.
+Last month, World Mental Health Day took place on October 10th.
+In April, the World Health Organization (WHO) launched h a one-year global campaign, Depression – Let’s Talk, to help people with mental health issues.
 The aim of this campaign is to ensure more people with depression both seek and get the help they require.
 More than 300 million people now live with depression, which is an increase of 18% between 2005 and 2015.

 In fact, depression is one of the leading causes of ill-health and disability worldwide.
 The lack of support available and the stigma associated with mental health issues prevents people from seeking out the help and support they need to live healthy and productive lives.
 Very often mental health issues are not the primary diagnosis for an employee out on leave or disability; although, these underlying mental health issues can affect an employee’s recovery and return to work.